Jompe-j/1dv610L3/Development log 1dv610L3.md

 Got the login view back after fully broken the application.

 ### To do next
-Refactor the login View t
+Refactor the login view in a manner that can be used for the new use cases.

+Considering writing a calculator and write code to handle operator precedence.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk1MDkzNDQwXX0=
+eyJoaXN0b3J5IjpbLTIwNzU0OTY3NDBdfQ==
 -->